Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 4. Conditional Logic

 4.1.
-Write a program that read an integer and prints odd or even 4.2.
-Write a program that read two numbers and display maximum
+Write a program that read an integer and prints odd or even

+4.2.
+Write a program that read two numbers and display maximum 4.3.
+Write a program that read two numbers and display minimum 4.4.
+Write a program that read three numbers and display maximum 4.5.
+Write a program that read three numbers and display minimum 4.6.
+Write a program that read three numbers and display medium